-I found that having my wife with me caused be to become more stressed!
+I found that having my wife made me more stressed!
 Whilst it was great to have her company I know how much she dislikes hospitals.
 I ended up worrying about how she was coping with the situation as well as what was happening to me.
-Double the stress, and as we went further into the night it became a question of what point should she call it a day and make her way home.
+Double the stress, and as we went further into the night it became a question of what point should she call it a day (night0 and make her way home.

 In 2010/11 I had spent several weeks in a major London hospital so had become relaxed about being in a hospital environment, having cannulas inserted and all the other checks and indignities that one undergoes.
 Being in London had made visiting difficult because of the distance from home so I became used to spending extended periods on my own.
 It has subsequently made it easier to cope but I can understand why it is difficult for those new to the experience.